spixyha/score-keeper/README.md

 # Score keeper

-Little app that track the score in ping pong games.
+Little app that tracks the score in the ping pong games.